Bigizi/StructuredAwesomeBook/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-> Design credit:
-> Original design idea by [Cindy Shin in Behance](https://www.behance.net/adagio07)
-> I would like to thank all my coding partners, morning session team and stand up call team for the support.
+> I appreciate all my coding partners for the contribution to make this project completed.
 <p align="right">(<a href="#acknowledgements">back to top</a>)</p>